SamBen804/Bank_Customer_Churn_Analysis/README.md

 Next we will run a train_test_split, in order to separate our data into a training set that we can use to train our model, and a testing set, which will remain unseen until the end of this process, when a final model iteration is chosen.

-Checking the value_counts and normalizing the results, below, gives us a look at the distribution of the positive (1s) and negative (0s) values contained in this column.
+Checking the value_counts and normalizing the results, gives us a look at the distribution of the positive (1s) and negative (0s) values contained in this column (20/80).
 Note that we will see a similar value throughout this first modeling process based on how we configure the dummy classifier model type.

-Now we will instantiate 'model_1' as a DummyClassifier, setting the strategy to 'most_frequent' so we can get a very basic first model.
-Then we fit the model and check that the model is correctly predicting all 0's (the most frequent value in the target column).
+Now we will instantiate 'model_1' as a DummyClassifier, setting the strategy to identify churned values every time so we can get a very basic first model.
+Then we fit the model and check that the model is correctly predicting all 1's.

-Checking the accuracy score, we find that this dummy model is able to predict that a customer IS NOT churning (0) at ~80% accuracy, which is similar, almost equal to the value we found running a value_counts on the 'Exited' column alone.
+Checking the accuracy score, we find that this dummy model is able to predict that a customer IS churning (1) at ~20% accuracy, which is similar, almost equal to the value we found running a value_counts on the 'Exited' column alone.

-As expected, the cross validated score for this dummy model is ~80% too, meaning that even re-distirbuting the training data into multiple iterations within the original split of training data did not yield different results.
+As expected, the cross validated score for this dummy model is ~20% too, meaning that even re-distirbuting the training data into multiple iterations within the original split of training data did not yield different results.
 Cross validating can often expose errors in splitting that can occur randomly when a train_test_split is performed.
 In this case, no such anomolys appear to be present.

 To visualize the results of this model, we will plot a confusion matrix.
-We can see that the model accurately predicted 5982 customers as staying (0), while also incorrectly predicting that the other 1518 customers would stay, when they actually churned or left the Bank.
+We can see that the model accurately predicted 1518 customers as leaving, while also incorrectly predicting that the other 5982 customers would leave, when they actually stayed with the Bank.

 Another method to check how well our model is predicting values, is to plot a ROC curve - pictured below, this curve appears as a straight line becasue this model iteration is predicting ONLY the most frequent (0) values, the area under the curve is .5, the lowest it can be.